 Preheat oven to 415 degrees (400 for convection).

 Prepare veggies for roasting.
 Cut large tomatillos in half or quarters, leave smaller ones whole.
 Remove outer layer of onion and cut into wedges.
 Chop jalapeño into 4-6 pieces and poblano into about 8 pieces.
 On a baking sheet, toss tomatillos, onion, garlic cloves, jalapeño and poblano with 2 tablespoons olive oil and 1/2 teaspoon salt.
 Spread into a single layer but overlapping.
 I nestle the garlic below the other veggies to prevent burning.

-Roast veggies for 30-35 minutes (20-25 minutes for convection) until tomatillos have bursted and released their liquid and all veggies are super-duper tender.
+Roast veggies for 25-35 minutes (20-25 minutes for convection) until tomatillos have bursted and released their liquid and all veggies are super-duper tender.
 Toss once during cooking.
 There should still be some liquid/moisture when they’re finished roasting, but if the veggies get too dry, just a add a splash of water when blending.